walmartlabs/lacinia/docs/tutorial/init-schema.rst

 Notice that the return type of the ``gameByID`` query is ``:BoardGame`` and `not` ``(non-null :BoardGame)``.
-This is because we can't guarantee that a game can be resolved, if the id provided in the client query is not valid.
+This is because we can't guarantee that a game can be resolved, if the id provided in the client query fails to match a game in our database.
 If the client provides an invalid id, then the result will be nil, and that's not considered an error.

 In any case, this single BoardGame entity is a good starting point.